 A Scout is Reverent - The 12th point of the Scout Law.
-All Scouts and leaders are welcome and encouraged to use the Camp Chapel by the lake.
-Troops requiring specific denominational services may invite their religious leader to Camp to aid them in this.
+All Scouts and Leaders are welcome and encouraged to use the Camp Chapel on the peninsula of the lake.
+Troops requiring specific denominational services may invite their religious Leader to Camp to aid them with this.